Skip to main content

 According to new data from the National Association of Realtors, the median sales price for an existing single-family home rose to $334,500 in March, a record high.

-March’s sales prices were 18.4% above where they were in March 2020, an increase that is also an all-time record.
+March's sales prices were 18.4% above where they were in March 2020, an increase that is also a record.

 However, despite the monthly decline, sales in March were up 12.3% compared to March 2020.